tonyhu-x/dotfiles/README.md

 ## Neovim

-All plugins need to be
+All Neovim plugins should now automatically install during first-time Neovim setup.

 LSP language servers can be managed through `:Mason`.
 After installation, they need to be added to `lsp.lua` list of configured servers.